NVSL/Swoop/doc/EFP.rst

 There are subclasses of :class:`EagleFilePart` that represent all the component of an Eagle file, and each :class:`EagleFilePart` subclass corresponds to a XML tag in the Eagle file.
-The nesting relationships between :class:`EagleFilePart` objects corresponds to the nesting with the file, but some container tags (e.g., :code:`<symbols>`) do not appear explictily.
+There is one subclass of :class:`EagleFilePart` for each different XML elements that can exist in an Eagle file.
+Each subclass contains members that correspond to attributes of that element and the sub-elements the element contains (subject to the flattening describe above).

+There are four broad categories of :class:`EagleFilePart` subclasses:

  1. **The base class** :class:`EagleFilePart` is the baseclass for all other classes in the Swoop.